Joe Biden to give out 400 million free N95 masks

 Government has 737 million N95 masks in its national stockpile

-The initiative is part of the Joe Biden administration’s efforts to handle the health crisis.
+The initiative is part of the Joe Biden administration’s efforts to handle the health crisis and will see the masks being handed out at pharmacies and some local community health centres.

-The masks will be sourced from the government’s Strategic National Stockpile, sources close to the White House told Politico.
+The masks will be sourced from the government’s Strategic National Stockpile, a White House official told Politico on Wednesday.
 The plan is expected to be unveiled on Wednesday.

-Last week, Mr Biden had said that he was planning to soon announce how his government will make high-quality masks available to the American people for free.
+Last week, Mr Biden said he was planning to soon announce how his government will make high-quality masks available to the American people for free.

 “Please, please wear the mask,” he had said.
 “As I’ve said in the last two years, please wear a mask.
 I think it’s part of your patriotic duty.
 It’s not that comfortable.
 It’s a pain in the neck.”